DOING BUSINESS IN DENMARK IN 2023

 - Denmark boasts an exceptional transport infrastructure.
 Copenhagen Airport serves 132 destinations and boasts the shortest goods transport time of all European airports.
 Denmark is also home to more than 100 ports, making Denmark a nodal point for transport in Europe, perfectly suited for import and export;

-- Denmark is ranked as the 1st easiest country in the world for trading across borders, according to the Doing Business study by the World Bank.
-Denmark companies are able to import and export goods in an average of 5 days, compared to the OECD average of almost 10 days;
+- Denmark is ranked as the 3rd easiest country in the world for trading across borders, according to the Doing Business study by the World Bank.
+Denmark companies can import and export goods in an average of 5 days, compared to the OECD average of almost 10 days;

-- Denmark boasts several industries which are excellent opportunities for investment including:
+- Denmark boasts several industries that provide excellent opportunities for investment, including:

 - Denmark is the world leader in clean-tech energy, with the industry comprising 3.1% of the economy.
 Danish companies control one third of the wind power market and Denmark is the first country to allow the commercial usage of 2nd generation biofuels;

 - Denmark has a rapidly growing IT industry, boosted by the world’s most technology-ready population.
-Denmark boasts world-class IT infrastructure, with high-speed fibre optic internet connections and 4G cellular coverage widely available;
+Denmark boasts world-class IT infrastructure, with high-speed fiber optic internet connections and 4G cellular coverage widely available;

 - Denmark has the best test market in Europe, with the fastest population in the world for adopting new products.